 - Acute health care nurse practitioners work with patients who have complex conditions in settings such as intensive care units or trauma units.

-Individuals who pursue an advanced degree, such as an online BSN to Doctor of Nursing Practice degree can enhance their knowledge and skills to become nurse practitioners focusing on a specialization area such as gerontology in either acute care or primary care.
+Individuals who pursue an advanced degree, such as an BSN to DNP programs online can enhance their knowledge and skills to become nurse practitioners focusing on a specialization area such as gerontology in either acute care or primary care.